-An engaging living space with a big screen TV and couch, a timeless fireplace mantle and table for games, it's perfect for family and friend fun on DIY Network's Million Dollar Contractor.
-Stephen Fanuka had a unique challenge in building the custom cabinet under the stairs in the living room.
+DIY Network's Million Dollar Contractor, hosted by "Contractor to the Stars" Stephen Fanuka, gives viewers a behind-the-scenes look at some of the most amazing spaces and construction of Manhattan's high-end luxury homes.
+In this episode of DIY's Network's Million Dollar Contractor, Fanuka Inc. had a unique challenge in building the custom cabinet under the stairs in the living room.
 The goal was to maximize the use of space in the apartment, and not an inch is wasted.
 The cabinet is crafted from walnut, and integrates a wine rack, a desk and workspace, bookshelves, and hidden storage areas.
-The living room fireplace was also replaced, and fitted with a custom stone mantle.

 Million Dollar Contractor, Stephen Fanuka was brought in to restore this apartment to its prewar glory, and the crown jewel was to be an oak-paneled dining room.
 The Fanuka team selected individual quarter-sawn oak panels for the highly-figured grain pattern she desired.
 They also had custom solid wood moldings cut to replicate prewar details and even wood species.
 Even the staining of the wood was laborious, but in the end well worth it for the room is warm and honey-toned.
 Finally added was a vintage fireplace from an architectural salvage company.